SalesforceFoundation/NPSP-Advisory-Board/README.md

 The selection process is intended to be open, transparent, and guided by objective criteria for membership.

 #### 4.3
 The Facilitator/Manager shall prepare an agenda for and preside over regular meetings of the NPSP Advisory Board.
-These meetings shall occur as frequently as the NPSP Advisory Board determines is in the project’s best interest, but no less than quarterly.
+These meetings shall occur as frequently as the NPSP Advisory Board determines is in the project’s best interest, but at least twice per year.
+The Facilitator/Manager shall also establish a private Power of Us Hub group where the Board will be invited and expected to regularly contribute.

 #### 4.4
 A member of the NPSP Advisory Board may be removed by a resolution of the NPSP Advisory Board supported by more than two thirds of its membership.